kgwinnup/go-yara/README.md

 char, regardless of its position, will treat the entire byte as a wild card byte.

+## Regex are more limited in go-yara

+Go-yara requires the regex to have a non-empty prefix.
+E.g. Regexes cannot start with things like `[0-9a-ZA-Z]{1,5}`.
+They can start with `(foobar|foobaz)` as the prefix will be `fooba`.
+For performance reasons, you should try and make the prefix as long as possible.

 # Example

 see the `cmd/main.go` for a full example